simon-bronnikov/Simon-bronnikov/README.md

 💡 &nbsp;I like to explore new technologies and try new projects / ideas.\
 🌱 &nbsp;I'm on track for learning more about Data Engineering, Data Science, Machine Learning.\
 💬 &nbsp;Feel free to reach out to me for participating in intresting projects.\
-✉️ &nbsp;You can shoot me an email at bronnikov_semyon@mail.ru!
+✉️ &nbsp;You can shoot me an email at bronnikov_semyon@mail.ru or @supypop in telegram!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
 I'm open to feedback and suggestions!